naeglinghaff/algorithm_timer/README.md

 In my first iteration I used the splice value to remove the item at the random index.
 On my second I reassigned the item to the end of the array before removing it.

-The difference between getting a quadratic and linear result for this algorithm can come down to how you are manipulating memory.
-Assignment is less costly operation than deletion, since deletion sometimes means moving the entire array in memory.
-This is why the second solution results in a more efficient algorithm because there is no deletion.
+The difference between a quadratic and linear result for this algorithm comes down to how you are manipulating memory.
+Assignment is less costly operation than deletion, since deletion sometimes means moving the entire array structure in your computer's memory.
+This is why the second solution results in a more efficient algorithm.

-### Finding Duplicates
+### Finding duplicates

-Your choice of memory structure will also influence how quickly a value can be found.
+Your choice of data structure will also influence how quickly a value can be found.
 Hashes or libraries have a find advantage over arrays since you don't have to iterate through the entire structure to locate a value.
 Find is a execution expressed in constant time for a hash table.

+Another thing to take into consideration when designing an algorithm is the weaknesses and strengths of any given data structure.
+Which one is going to be best fit for your particular problem?

+Sorting is an expensive operation because it involves searching, comparison and swapping or moving each item in a given dataset.

+### Optimisation methods

+* Avoid repeating operations
+* Avoid expensive memory operations like deletion
+* Choose a data structure optimised for your problem